ashish493/alphanumeric_recognition/README.md

  !
 Push failed
 ```
 Meanwhile, I have attached some screenshots of application, after running the server locally.

 ![flask_host](images/localhost.png)

 Outputs

 ![prediction for 2](images/predict_2.png)
 ![prediction for H](images/predict_h.png)

 **Deployment Options**

 I have provided the ```Dockerfile``` in the [repo](https://github.com/ashish493/alphanumeric_recognition/blob/master/Dockerfile).
-U can manually build it get the 'dockerimage' and then deploy it on the cloud or on your respective server.
+U can manually build it to get the 'dockerimage' and then deploy it on the cloud or on your respective server.

 **How to Contribute**

 Since this is a very new project, I would really love your input whether it's :-
 - Reporting a bug
 - Discussing the current state of the code